johnpeart/johnpeart.github.io/src/posts/blogpost/2024-03-02-iphone-action-button-shortcuts.md

 - https://mastodon.social/@johnpeart/112027377430434866
 ---

 I recently upgraded my phone.
 A less exciting activity than it used to be, admittedly, but this new *iPhone 15 Pro Max* comes with a new button!
 The *Action Button*.
-I've been playing around with [Apple's *Shortcuts* app](https://apps.apple.com/gb/app/shortcuts/id1462947752), to see how useful I can make it.
+I've been playing around with [Apple’s *Shortcuts* app](https://apps.apple.com/gb/app/shortcuts/id1462947752), to see how useful I can make it.

 ## A fast track to your favourite features